-The Tea Industry is largely dependent on the vagaries of nature.
+The Tea Industry is dependent on nature with factors such as rainfall, its distribution pattern, temperature and relative humidity.
 The Industry is highly labour intensive and is subject to stringent labour laws.
 Substantial increase in labour wages, high social cost over most other tea producing countries, high infrastructure costs and increasing energy and other input costs remain the major problems for the Indian Tea Industry.
-Shortage of labour during peak season in some pockets is also a cause for concern.
-Company has made substantial investment in irrigation to minimise the impact on crop.
-These problems need to be addressed by improved productivity.
-The Tea Industry in Assam has discussed with the Trade Unions and implemented productivity linked wages for the tea workers with a view to regain theIndustry's competitiveness in the Localmarket.
-Interim labour agreement for the State of Assam in India has-been signed with an increase of more than 22.75% in wages to mitigate various types of risks that the company has to face.
+Shortage of labour during peak season is also a cause for concern.
+The Tea Industry in Assam has discussed with the Trade Unions and is trying to implement productivity linked wages for the tea workers with a view to regain the Industry's competitiveness in the Local market.